 John’s other musical influences were Buddy Holly, Gene Vincent, Little Richard, Jerry Lee Lewis, and Chuck Berry.

-How the Artwork Came to Be on Rock N’ Roll
+The Artwork Came to Be on Rock 'n’ Roll

 The Songs on the Album